 Children who display a lack of self-control or who fail to follow adult supervision on a field trip may not be permitted on future field trips.
-Also, any chaperone unable to adequately assist in supervising children or who acts inappropriately may not be invited to chaperone future field trips.

 Additional Criteria for Elementary and Adolescent Programs

 During the academic school year, field trips for older students are considered to be an integral part of the curriculum.
 Missing a field trip, or any part of it, is considered the same as missing part of their workday.